Understanding the World Starts at Home

 I’m learning, finally, that sometimes taking action is as simple as giving grace.
 Or, as Dr. Martin Luther King, Jr. said, "I have decided to stick with love.
 Hate is too great a burden to bear."

-Anne Hilton is Assistant Director of Digital Strategy in the Center for Global Education at Asia Society.
+Anne Hilton is Assistant Director of Marketing & Communications in the Center for Global Education at Asia Society.
 She received a Master's degree in Korea studies from the University of Washington, and a Bachelor's degree in German and chemistry from Trinity University.
 She lives in Seattle, Washington, but somewhat ironically, published this article while visiting family in Corpus Christi, Texas.